End-to-end Molded Fiber Packaging Solutions: From Tooling to Production

 Material & Recipe Optimisation

-We don’t just use standard materials; we optimise the “recipe” for your specific application.
-By refining factors like forming, dewatering, and cycle times, we directly decrease lead times and maximise production line productivity.
+We don’t just use standard materials; we optimize the “recipe” for your specific application – including blends based on recycled paper, recycled materials, and other natural fibers.
+By refining factors like forming, dewatering, and cycle times, we directly decrease lead times and maximize production line productivity, delivering molded pulp products tailored to each customer’s performance requirements.

 Advanced Perforation & Geometry Control